 If you think you have been in contact with the rabies virus through a wild or domestic animal, contact Info-Santé 811as soon as possible.

-Rabies is usually transmitted through the bite or scratch of a rabid animal.
-You can also get rabies if the saliva of a rabid animal comes into contact with:
+Rabies is usually transmitted through the bite or scratch of an infected animal.
+You can also get rabies if the saliva of an infected animal comes into contact with:

 - Your eyes